Edwin Roscoe Mullins

 Active: 1873 - 1906

 Born at 1 Great James Street, Bedford Row, Holborn, London.
+He was the son of Edward Mullins (born c.1808 in Box, Wiltshire), a solicitor and notary public.
 Died in 1907 at Shirley, Walberswick, Suffolk.
 Mullins studied at Lambeth School of Art, the Royal Academy Schools, and in the workshop of John Birnie Philip.
 Between 1866 and 1874 he studied under Professor Wagmüller at Munich, where he shared a studio with Edward Onslow Ford.
 Mullins was awarded a silver medal at Munich and a bronze medal at Vienna for a group entitled 'Sympathy' exhibited in 1872.
 He suffered from poor health in the last decade or so of his life which limited his ability to work.

 Wealth at death: £13,194 8s.
 4d.